How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 - if you allow the score to be copied.

-Now that the “share” dialog is configured, let’s select the “share” icon in the bottom right of the panel.
+Now that the “share” dialog is configured let’s select the “share” icon in the bottom right of the panel.

-Then you can specify the dimensions of the score, the type of view (ribbon, page etc.) and copy the embedded code :
+Then you can specify the dimensions of the score, the type of view (ribbon, page, etc.) and copy the embedded code :

-It should take the whole width of the page but it doesn’t: it is not really responsive.
-That is why I ad the tag :<p align:center> and </p> before and after because it centers the score on the page.
+It should take the whole page width, but it doesn’t: it is not really responsive.
+That is why I added the tag <p align:center> and </p> before and after because it centers the score on the page.

-Then, when someone goes to your page, he can see the score, play it or download it by clicking on the square button to open it in a new window, and there it is possible to download it as a PDF by clicking on the “export” icon.
+Then, when someone goes to your page, he can see the score, play it, or download it by clicking on the square button to open it in a new window, and there, it is possible to download it as a PDF by clicking on the “export” icon.

-Share with a link to the score in Noteflight
+Share with a link to the score in Noteflight.

 Alternatively, you can share a link to your score by selecting a “copy link to score” from the “share menu” in the “Score details” on the right panel.
 You can check my great score here!